philsbln/gardener-ipv6/addressing.md

     - Pretty simple

   Disadvantages:
+    - Functionality is likely to be infrastructure specific and, thus better handeled in the cloud-controller-manager
     - Limitations of the *nodeipam GO package* limit the pool size to 16bits
     - The approach does not go well with assigning a larger prefix per node and have the routing in the IaaS while only using parts of it for the PODs

+- Via the **cloud-controller-manager**

+  - Uses the same code as *kube-controller-manager* by default, but can get overridden by the cloud provider implementation.
+  - AWS: TODO
+  - GCP: TODO
+  - Azure: TODO

 - Via a **controller that may be part of the CNI**
   - Depending on the anticipated CNI plugin on the node, there are various ways how the these ranges could be communicated: